 The EuroMillions FIFA World Cup letter even concludes with a phone number that can be used for claiming the money immediately.
 A stamp and a signature seal the deal, giving the message the official weight that it needs to fool people.

 If You Don’t Buy the Ticket, You Can’t Claim the Prize

 In the chance that you ever find the dreaded EuroMillions FIFA World Cup letter in your mailbox, you should immediately alert the authorities about it.
 Don’t disclose any personal information, especially your bank account number.
 The only thing you’ll end up winning is a headache after you send out the so-called processing fee money.

 It’s not possible to win money from a lottery that you haven’t entered.
 That’s the first and the most visible sign of a scam.
 The fact that you’re given an urgent deadline by which the amount needs to be collected is the second obvious giveaway sign.

 Don’t call the phone number included in the letter.
 You will be asked to share personal and financial information via phone, which will, later on, be used against you.

 No official lottery will ever contact people to tell them that they’re winners.
 It goes the other way around.
 Winners are supposed to monitor draws, check the results, and determine whether their ticket is eligible for any prize.

-If you feel confused and you don’t know how to handle the letter, contact the Citizen Advice consumer service.
+If you feel confused and don’t know how to handle the letter, contact Citizen Advice consumer service.
 You’ll be told how to handle the situation and whether you need to call the Action Fraud hotline (0300-123-2040).